by Lisa McGrimmon

 Throughout years of trying to improve my productivity, there's one, single time management lesson that has had an enormous, positive impact.

-Learning how to manage my time while working from home has probably been the most profound and recurring challenge I've dealt with over the years that I've been self employed.
+Learning how to manage my time while working from home has probably been the most profound challenge I've dealt with over the years that I've been self employed.

-Time management is deeper, and more complex than you might think on the surface.
+Time management is deeper and more complex than you might initially think.
 It goes well beyond strategies like managing your email better, or immediately doing any task that can be completed in less than two minutes.

 Realizing that I can't do it all, but I can do a small number of things really well has been the toughest time management lesson I've had to learn over and over.
 It's about learning to evaluate opportunities, so you can choose the ones that are the best fit with your values and skills, and being willing to let go of the rest.